Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 How to Apply Each Shade

-For the black shades (Very Black, Blackest Black, Cosmic Black), use the standard wiggle-and-pull technique.
+Black shades (Very Black, Blackest Black, Cosmic Black): Use the standard wiggle-and-pull technique.
 Start at the base of your lashes and wiggle the brush slightly as you pull upward.
-The flex tower brush does most of the work for you.
+The flex tower brush does most of the work for you — just let it move through the lashes.

-True Brown requires a bit more building.
+True Brown: This one requires a bit more building.
 I do two coats minimum to get the definition I want.
-The first coat separates and lengthens, the second coat adds intensity.
-Let each coat dry for 30 seconds before adding another.
+The first coat separates and lengthens; the second adds intensity.
+Let each coat dry for about 30 seconds before adding another.

-The colored shades (Burgundy Haze, Pink Air, Blue Mist) work best when you’re strategic about placement.
+Colored shades (Burgundy Haze, Green Altitude, Blue Mist): These work best when you’re strategic about placement.
 I apply one coat to upper and lower lashes for an all-over color effect.
 If I want something more subtle, I’ll use black on lower lashes and color on uppers only.

-Pro tip I learned from testing these in LA’s dry climate: Prime your lashes first if you’re using the lighter colors.
-Pink Air and Blue Mist show every little flake or clump, so starting with clean, conditioned lashes makes a huge difference.
+Pro tip I learned from testing in LA’s dry climate: Prime your lashes first if you’re using the lighter colors.
+Green Altitude and Blue Mist show every little flake or clump, so starting with clean, conditioned lashes makes a huge difference in the final result.
+A simple lash conditioner or even a thin coat of a clear brow gel works perfectly.

 Sky High Colors in Los Angeles

 Living in Los Angeles has completely changed how I think about Maybelline Sky High mascara colors.
-The year-round sunshine and outdoor lifestyle here means your makeup gets scrutinized in natural light constantly.
+The year-round sunshine and outdoor lifestyle here means your makeup gets scrutinized in natural light constantly — so every shade has to earn its place.

 Very Black and Cosmic Black are my go-to shades for everyday wear in LA.
 They hold up beautifully during morning hikes in Runyon Canyon and still look fresh for lunch in Silver Lake.
 The lengthening effect is especially noticeable in bright California sunlight.